linusJtareby/chinook-jdbc/README.md

 The application implements the repository-pattern having a generic "CRUD"-repo as parent inherits to a more general Customer-repo.
 The "CustomerRepositoryImplementation"-class then implements the CustomerRepository-class and overrides all it's methods specifying what the logic.
-The application uses Spring-boot JPI and hibernate to connect and manipulate the database.
+The application uses Spring Data JPA witch in it self uses Hibernate as its default implementation of the JPA.

 ## Requirements